Vengeful sacked IT bod destroyed ex-employer's AWS cloud accounts. Now he'll spent rest of 2019 in the clink

 Bloke hit delete on £500,000 of 'business-critical data' after he was let go for 'poor' performance

 An irate sacked techie who rampaged through his former employer's AWS accounts with a purloined login, nuking 23 servers and triggering a wave of redundancies, has been jailed.

 Steffan Needham spent four weeks working for software biz Voova before he was let go for "below-par performance".
-The "embittered" IT consultant, of Atherton, near Wigan, in Greater Manchester, got hold of a former colleague's AWS login and destroyed what police and prosecutors claimed was £500,000 worth of business-critical data.
+The "embittered" IT consultant, of Atherton, near Wigan, England, got hold of a former colleague's AWS login and destroyed what police and prosecutors claimed was £500,000 worth of business-critical data.

 As a result Voova lost a significant number of clients and even had to make redundancies as a result, Thames Valley Police claimed.